Loch Ard Blowhole Lookout

 A previous lookout at the Blowhole was removed several years ago due to potential visitor risks posed by the natural erosion of the limestone rock.
 The new Lock Ard Blowhole Lookout will provide a better experience at this spectacular part of the Port Campbell National Park, improving accessibility, ensuring visitor safety and protecting the fragile environment.

-When will the project start/finish?
+When will the project finish?

-This is a complex project on challenging terrain.
-Subject to on-ground and construction industry conditions, works on the lookout are expected to start in early 2024 and finish in 2025.
+Subject to on-ground and construction industry conditions, works on the lookout are expected finish in the first half of 2025.

 Was there community consultation on this project?